-- In network triggered Service Request, N2-based handover a new "redirection" indicator is introduced in the N3/N9 tunnel header (GTP-U extension header).
+- In network triggered Service Request, N2-based handover a new "redirection" indicator is introduced in the 6G N3/N9 tunnel header (GTP-U extension header).
 The indicator can be used to redirect the received PDU to a new target node (i.e. UPF or RAN node) optimizing user plane tunnels.

+NOTE: Multi-link Sessions are agreed in KI#11 to be discussed from SA2#175 onwards

+Editor’s Note: in which way UP becomes more resilient, scalable or available by means of this solution is FFS

 6.4.P3.2 Procedures